-Program Director Orange County Two

-Orange County One (714) 703-8130
+Program Director Orange County One (714) 703-8459 liliana.abarca@the mentornetwork.com Brandon Johnson

-(714) 703-8459 Fax: (714) 703-8812
+Orange County Two (714) 703-8130 Fax: (714) 703-8812 Brandon.johnson@the mentornetwork.com

-Amber.cloud@thementornetwork.com Brandon.johnson@thementornetwork.com

 Cole Vocational Services offers two community-based adult day programs for adults with developmental disabilities who are 18 years of age and older.
 The programs are offered five days a week for six hours per day.
 Program hours vary depending upon the individual's work schedule.
 Orange County One provides programming with a staff support ratio of one staff member to three persons served.
 Orange County Two provides programming with a one to two ratio (funded at a 1:3), and focus on providing behavior modification support.
 Special one to one staff support ratios are also considered on an as needed basis.
 Cole currently has staff who can use sign language; and who speak English, Spanish, Vietnamese, Farsi, and Tagalog.
 Participants in the programs sign, speak English and Spanish, and use augmentative and alternative communication.